allegro/turnilo/docs/configuration.md

 #### Extraction

-Imagine you have an attribute like `resourceName` which has values like:
+Imagine you have an attribute `resourceName` which has values:

 ```json
 ["druid-0.8.2", "druid-0.8.1", "druid-0.7.0", "index.html"]
 ```

-You could apply, for example, the `.extract` function by creating a dimension like so:
+You could apply, for example, the `.extract` function by creating the following dimension:

 ```yaml
       - name: resourceVersion
         expression: $resourceName.extract('(\d+\.\d+\.\d+)')
 ```

-Which would have values like:
+Which would have values:

 ```json
 ["0.8.2", "0.8.1", "0.7.0", null]